 The Upskill and Invest – Young Farmers Scholarship Program provides young farmers and/or young farm workers up to $5,000 towards training or study (Upskill), and up to $5,000 extra funding to invest on-farm or in professional development (Invest), to put new skills into practice.
-Each year, 10-15 scholarships are awarded to young farmers aged 35 or under.
+Each year, 12-15 scholarships are awarded to young farmers aged 35 or younger.
 Since the program was established in 2015, 50 young farmers have been awarded scholarships.

 The scholarship program is designed to be flexible and to fit with the different demands and ambitions of young farmers.
 It provides young farmers and those who work directly on farm with an opportunity to invest in themselves and their career.

-The Upskill and Invest - Young Farmers Scholarship Program will provide young farmers and those who work directly on farm with up to $5,000 towards training or study (Upskill), and up to $5,000 to invest on-farm or in professional development (Invest), putting new skills into practice.
+The Upskill and Invest - Young Farmers Scholarship Program will provide young farmers and those who work directly on farm with up to $5,000 towards training or study (Upskill), and up to $5,000 to invest in putting new skills into practice, with professional development, business planning or other on-farm activities (Invest).

-- be aged 35 years or under at the time of the application closing date,
+- be aged 35 years or younger at the time of the application closing date

-- have at least 2 years of total experience on-farm, and
+- have at least two years of total experience on-farm

 - be an Australian citizen or permanent resident currently residing in Victoria.